 As a parent, I find my best answers related to parenting not from the Internet, but through asking questions in the various parent communities I am in.
 I look to my neighbourhood stay-at-home mum’s group for cooking and schooling advice.
 The counsel of a faith community that shares my values guides me on how to raise children according to our beliefs.
 I also turn to fellow parents of teenagers for us to share and listen to one another’s struggles, and for mutual encouragement.

 Beyond receiving timely and time-tested parenting help, organised parenting-resource groups can give parents much needed social and emotional support.

 At Focus on the Family Singapore, we resource existing parent communities by providing expert help in the form of a family coach and research-informed parenting resources.
-At the parenting dialogues, parents can learn from fellow parents who are going through similar struggles and receive support from Family Coaches who continue to journey with the parents, answering any parenting-related questions they might have, beyond the dialogues.
+At the ParentEd Dialogues, parents can learn from fellow parents who are going through similar struggles and receive support from Family Coaches who continue to journey with the parents, answering any parenting-related questions they might have, beyond the dialogues.